 Oddly enough, the comic book series is also described as a ‘prequel' to Star Wars: Rebels.
 So which of the two origin stories for Caleb Dume is correct..?

 It's fair to say the fans are right on this occasion.

 After all, the comics are also canon, having been published in 2015, three years after Disney acquired Lucasfilm and declared that only pre-merger material would be non-canonical, calling it Star Wars: Legends.

 Muchi the Rancor

-To refamiliarize yourself with all things canon, though - and even non-canon, for that matter, in the form of some vintage animated shows and Ewok movies (which, in all fairness, should never have been canon anyway) - stream all things Star Wars on Disney+.
+To refamiliarize yourself with all things canon, though - and even non-canon, for that matter, in the form of some vintage animated shows and Ewok movies - stream all things Star Wars on Disney+.